tab8/Fullers360-Ferry-Passenger-Analysis-Dashboard/README.md

 Auckland to Rangitoto (weekends only)
 Waiheke to Auckland (departs every 1 hour)
 Waiheke to Devonport via Auckland
-Harbour Cruise (summer only — December to March) Season Classification
+Harbour Cruise (summer only: December to March)
+Season Classification
 Peak: December to March (summer)
 Shoulder: April, May, September, October, November